 A low dose of vitamin D3 is wise given our lack of daylight.
 I have discussed this here, you can take around 2000-5000 IU’s daily unless guided otherwise by a practitioner or a test.

-In Second Helping we also discuss the importance of eating fermented foods but a probiotic can be a useful short cut in your first month until you’re ready to get your ferment on.
+In our book Paleo Primer: A Second Helping we also discuss the importance of eating fermented foods but a probiotic can be a useful short cut in your first month until you’re ready to get your ferment on.
 In terms of supplemental foods we recommend organ meats, eggs, seafood and lots of greens to everyone we coach top top up your micronutrient intake so that you have all bases covered.

 Implement this consistently for 30-60 days and I’m pretty sure you will see and feel an EPIC difference in your body composition, energy levels and mindset, these changes are also very easy to sustain BOSH!